Psilatron/Batch-Peak-Audio-Normalisation/README.md

 ## Requirements and info
 - Files do not need to be the same sample rate.
-- Only mono and Stereo supported.
+- Only mono and stereo supported.
 Multi channel .wav files can exist amongst other mono and stereo files in input director, however these will be ignored.
 - A log file detailing information about the normalisation process will be written in the OUTPUT directory.
 - If silent tracks are detected a warning will be written to the log.